kiduswisdom/alx-low_level_programming/0x00-hello_world/README.md

-This is alx-low_level_programming assignments readme file
+This is a C hello world readme